erjank/teaching/CONDUCT.md

-Membership in such a specific group can be on the basis of characteristics such as such as gender, sexual orientation, disability, physical appearance, body size, race, nationality, sex, colour, ethnic or social origin, pregnancy, citizenship, familial status, veteran status, genetic information, religion or belief, political or any other opinion, membership of a national minority, property, birth, age, or choice of text editor.
+Membership in such a specific group can be on the basis of characteristics such as such as gender, sexual orientation, disability, physical appearance, body size, race, nationality, sex, color, ethnic or social origin, pregnancy, citizenship, familial status, veteran status, genetic information, religion or belief, political or any other opinion, membership of a national minority, property, birth, age, or choice of text editor.
 We do not tolerate harassment of participants on the basis of these categories, or for any other reason.

-Harassment is any form of behaviour intended to exclude, intimidate, or cause discomfort.
+Harassment is any form of behavior intended to exclude, intimidate, or cause discomfort.
 Because we are a diverse community, we may have different ways of communicating and of understanding the intent behind actions.
-Therefore we have chosen to prohibit certain forms of behaviour in our community, regardless of intent.
-Prohibited harassing behaviour includes but is not limited to:
+Therefore we have chosen to prohibit certain forms of behavior in our community, regardless of intent.
+Prohibited harassing behavior includes but is not limited to:

 *   written or verbal comments which have the effect of excluding people on the basis of membership of a specific group listed above;